The Victim Privacy Argument: Examined

 - Mobile data terminals (MDTs) for sensitive details

-When departments cite "victim privacy" as a reason for encryption, they're describing a problem that competent departments solved long before digital encryption existed.
+When departments cite "victim privacy" as a reason for encryption, they're describing a problem that competent departments solved years before digital encryption existed.

-Despite police scanning being freely available for 70+ years, there is no documented pattern of:
+Police scanning has been freely available for more than 70 years.
+In that time, there is no documented pattern of:

 - Abusers using scanners to track victim locations